 The 2011 Cabernet Sauvignon is 100% varietal.
 Each year has its own vintage characteristics but this year is more outside the norm of a typical Napa Valley vintage.
 It was a cooler overall year with rain at times during harvest.
 As a result it was a more challenging year to make wine.
 As Anne says, “the wines tended to be leaner – the proper use of oak is especially important during a vintage like this”.

 The bouquet shows elegantly – notes of raspberry, red cherry – more higher toned fruit.
 It has a pleasing slightly herbal component – complemented with a smoky element.
 As the wine opens a somewhat gravelly aspect shows.
 The palate is mouth watering with good acidity – a juicy wine if you will.
 For such a young wine the palate is well balanced.
 Broad based oak and fruit tannins linger for some time – not dominating but integrating rather nicely into the overall structure.
 This is a wine and a Napa vintage in general that should age quite well.

 It can be difficult to locate small Napa producers that over deliver quality at a reasonable price point.
-Red Mare Wines certainly are one example of this.
+Red Mare Wines certainly is one example of this.

-Anne and her husband Cameron are also sailors – in 2015 they took a year off to sail around the world.
+Anne and her husband Cameron are also sailors – in 2015 they took a year to sail around the world and as of our latest update to this review, they are still sailing.
 The freedom and experiences of a trip like this are unparalleled, follow along on their voyage here: www.vawtersonthewater.com